opencurve/curve/docs/en/client_en.md

 When the user creates a 1T block device, this block device corresponds to a 1T size file on CurveFS.

 > It should be noticed that this 1T file is nothing but only a logical concept, and only Curve client and MDS will notice its existence.
-This file is impercetible for chunk servers.
+This file is impercetible for Chunkserver.

 <p align="center">
 <img src="../images/curve-file.png" alt="curve-file" width="700" /><br>